2019-2020 Approved Executive and Detail Budgets

 (July 1, 2019 through June 30, 2020)

-Mayor Greg Fischer presented the recommended Louisville Metro Government budget for Fiscal Year 2019-2020 to the Metro Council on April 25, 2019.
+The recommended Louisville Metro Government budget for Fiscal Year 2019-2020 was approved by Metro Council on June 25, 2019.
 The budget manages the impact of a $35 million deficit, driven largely by repeated 12 percent annual increases in the city’s state pension costs, while minimizing the impact on Louisville’s most vulnerable.
 A majority of Metro Council members voted March 21, 2019 against a proposal to generate new revenue that would have fully addressed this year’s deficit and those anticipated in future years due to state-driven pension increases.
 This plan translates that vote into a budget.